 - Some applicants may qualify for a score report fee waiver from the College Board.
 Please visit here for more information.

 - Once the score report has been received, your SAT/ACT status will be verified.
-You can confirm this under the “dashboard” tab of your account.
+You can confirm this under the “My Application” tab of your account.

 - Students must reapply to the Foundation to renew their scholarship using the scholarship renewal form available online renewal form each year they are attending college for a total of up to four academic years.

-- Scholarship renewals are subject to the student meeting all eligibility requirements including continued financial need.
+- Scholarship renewals are subject to the student meeting all eligibility requirements.

 - The recipient is expected to maintain personal performance consistent with the original award criteria and satisfactory academic performance.